SapienzaInteractiveGraphicsCourse/final-project-run-4-freedom/README.md

 To start playing you don't need to clone this repo, since the game is available online at the following [link](https://sapienzainteractivegraphicscourse.github.io/final-project-run-4-freedom/).

 If you want to modify our code, clone this repo and as a workaround for the cross-origin policy issue, start a web server on the local machine (e.g. via python3 -m http.server).
 Finally, enter the following URL in your browser http://localhost:8000/index.html.

+The first loading may take some time, be patient.

 ## Built With
 [three.js](https://threejs.org/) (a JavaScript 3D library with the aim to create an easy to use, lightweight, 3D library with a default WebGL renderer).